rnmeow/rnmeow/README.txt

 * Verification

 Commits in this repository are all signed with my S/MIME certificate.
-Further more, you can check the SMIMEA record here:
+Further more, you can check the SMIMEA DNS record here:

 f0956726750ca787d943bb3ca8ba098bdbff341512524ebb1c887ca1._smimecert.rnmeow.com.